Up to date as of

 Given the extended amount of time I spend on the computer, I decided to get rid of my standard keyboard and try an ergonomic one.
 I went for the Advantage2.
 After I got it, changing the keycaps and configuring for macOS was child’s play.
 Once I started using it, the first impression was that it was very comfortable, but it felt a little awkward.
 It took some time of use to really be completely at ease.
 It’s a very good ergonomic keyboard and I’m highly satisfied with it.
 My only complaint is that it’s quite big and oddly shaped, so I don’t find it easy to carry around for laptop use.

-Best high-end mechanical keyboard for programming
+Best high-end keyboard

 The CODE is a mechanical keyboard of remarkable worth, with a build quality that rivals that of other premium keyboards.
 It combines premium switches, good design quality, impressive attention to detail and so many extra features useful for programmers, such as backlighting or DIP switches that enable users to quickly disable or swap certain keys or completely change to an alternate layout.